 Set Up and Optimize Your Pinterest Profile

-Success on Pinterest starts with properly setting up your profile.
-A well-optimized Pinterest profile acts as your blog’s ambassador, allowing users to discover your content and boosting your visibility in search results.
+Success on Pinterest for Blogging starts with properly setting up your Pinterest profile.
+A well-optimized profile acts as your blog’s ambassador, helping Pinterest users discover your content and boosting your visibility in Pinterest search results.

 Switch to a business account